Made from Skimmed cow's milk

 Gammelost, also spelt as Gamalost or Gammalost, is a distinctive Norwegian cheese made from skimmed cow's milk.
 Since its production is an extremely laborious process, the cheese that was once the staple of a Norwegian diet is today not made in mass quantities.
 It is extremely rare to find it outside Norway.
-Like many other Norwegian products like flatbread and stockfish, Gammelost can be stored for a long duration without refrigeration.
+Like many other Norwegian products, such as flatbread and stockfish, Gammelost can be stored for a long duration without refrigeration.

-A semisoft, blue cheese, Gammelost imparts a sharp and aromatic flavour.
-Ripened using Mucor, Rhizopus, and Penicillium moulds, the crust of the cheese is brownish while the pate is brownish-yellow with a hue of blue and green.
+A firm, blue-veined Gammelost cheese imparts a sharp and aromatic flavour.
+Ripened using Mucor, Rhizopus, and Penicillium moulds, the semi-soft crust of the cheese is brownish while the pate is brownish-yellow with a hue of blue and green.
 Texturally, the cheese is firm, dense, moist and usually granular.
-It is rich in protein with a low-fat content of 0.5 to 1.0 %.
+It is rich in protein with a low-fat content of 0.5 to 1.0%.

 Every year, a Gamalost festival (Gamalostfestivalen) is held in Vik in Sogn at the advent of summer.